Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Service

-Apart from the shower rooms, there are two restroom areas inside the lounge.
-In each restrooms there is always a cleaner walking around (one for the men, one for the women) who constantly checks on the cleanliness of the toilets, making sure that they remain immaculately clean.
+In each restroom there is always a cleaner walking around (one for the men, one for the women) who constantly checks on the cleanliness of the toilets, making sure that they remain immaculately clean.

 This is an aspect of the lounge which I also really appreciate and for which the cleaners do unfortunately not always get enough credit, so I want to emphasise the great job they are doing here.

-The Turkish Airlines Miles&Smiles Lounge is without doubt one of the finest airline lounges in the world.
-The space is gorgeous and makes for a nice, comfortable place to await your flight.
+The Miles&Smiles Lounge is certainly large and beautifully designed, and makes for a nice, comfortable place to await your flight.

 Trip report index